PGM-Lab/InferPy/docs/notes/guidemodels.rst

    :lines: 20-22

-Now we can use the model with the prior probabilities.
-For example, we might get a sample or access to the distribution parameters:
+Now we are ready to use the model with the prior probabilities.
+For example, we might get a sample or access the distribution parameters:

 .. literalinclude:: ../../examples/docs/guidemodels/3.py
    :language: python3